Sam-M345/Text_Polish/Guides/TDD📝.md

 - Loading animations (`startHourglassAnimation`) on the "Improve" button.
 - Visual feedback (`showIconFeedback`) on icon button clicks.
 - Content-aware body class (`has-content`) for styling adjustments.
-- Speech-to-text input using Web Speech API.
+- Speech-to-text input using Web Speech API (Note: The primary UI button `#tone-header-mic-indicator` for this in the tone settings area was removed; functionality might be linked to the hidden `#mic-input`).
 - Output text editing via `contenteditable` attribute.
 - **Signature Feature**:
   - Toggleable signature line appended within the output box.